-- Advise the minister on matters that are of interest or emerging issues facing the multicultural community.
+- advise the relevant minister on matters that are of interest or emerging issues facing the multicultural community

-- Consider issues that the Minister for Multicultural Affairs may refer to the MACMA for advice.
+- consider issues that the relevant minister may refer to the MACMA for advice.

 MACMA is chaired by the Minister for Multicultural Affairs.